junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/SOCKET_AT_commands.rst

 UDP receive data #XRECVFROM
 ===========================

-The ``#XRECVFROM`` command allows to receive data over UDP.
+The ``#XRECVFROM`` command allows you to receive data over UDP.

 Set command
 -----------

-The set command allows to receive data over UDP.
+The set command allows you to receive data over UDP.

 Syntax
 ~~~~~~